gmazzap/Faber/README.md

  - **`"faber_{$id}_get_{$which}"`**
  - **`"faber_{$id}_get_prop_{$which}"`**

-These filters are fired everytime, respectively, a service or a property are retrieved from the container.
+These filters are fired every time, respectively, a service or a property are retrieved from the container.

 The variable `$id` part is the container instance id.